101 Cooking For Two

 The seasoning is entirely up to you.
 Just some butter with salt and a dash of pepper will be good more most people.

-BBQ is a favorite.
+BBQ is one of my favorites.
 Start with a dry rub of your choice.
-Or use one of my rubs, like Memphis Dry Rub, Chipotle BBQ Dry Rub, or BBQ Dry Rub.
-My suggested rub for this recipe is:
+Or use one of my rubs, like the provided brown sugar rub, Memphis Dry Rub, Chipotle BBQ Dry Rub, or BBQ Dry Rub.

-Check out other turkey recipes, like How To Roast Turkey Breast the Easy Way, Butter Turkey Tenderloin, How to Brine a Turkey, and Turkey Tetrazzini.
+Check out other turkey recipes, such as Easiest Roast Turkey Breast, Butter Turkey Tenderloin, How to Brine a Turkey, and Turkey Tetrazzini.

 There are many options for serving.
-Do grilling side dishes, like Grilled Asparagus, Grilling Corn on the Cob, or Grilled Mixed Vegetables.
-Or do Thanksgiving dishes like Sweet Potato Casserole, Sausage Stuffing, Turkey Gravy, and many more.
+Do grilling side dish recipes, like Grilling Asparagus, Grilling Corn on the Cob, or Grilled Mixed Vegetables.
+Or do Thanksgiving dishes like Sweet Potato Casserole, Sausage Dressing, Turkey Gravy, and many more.

-Like most recipes, your success as a cook will depend on how well you can control the cooking temperature and the final temperature.
+Like most recipes, your success in grilling a turkey breast will depend on your ability to control the cooking temperature and obtain the best final temperature.
+You must be able to control the cooking (surface) temperature and accurately monitor the end point of cooking.

 Note: All links below are affiliate links,, meaning I make a small profit from your purchases.
 Your price is not affected by this commission.
 We are a participant in the Amazon Services LLC Associates Program.
 As an Amazon associate, I earn from qualifying purchases.